Chicago Bulls Basketball - Bulls News, Scores, Stats, Rumors & More - ESPN

 Nick Friedell ESPN Staff Writer

+Wade on if this loss is debilitating for the Bulls: "I don't know if they care enough, so I can't say it is.
+I wish I could say that everyone in here is going to go home and not eat tonight.
+I can't say that.
+I wish I could, but I don't know that they care enough.
+Games are supposed to hurt.
+You're not supposed to sleep, you're not supposed to want to talk to anybody.
+These games are supposed to hurt.
+I don't know if that is in guys in this locker room.
+Hopefully they can prove me wrong, but I will challenge them to see if losses like this hurt.
+We can play bad, we can miss shots, but we're having too many of these lapses.
+We're having too many of these losses.
+This just can't be acceptable if you want to do anything besides have an NBA jersey on and make some money.
+That's all we're doing right now."

+Schroder scores 24, Hawks end game on 19-4 run to beat Bulls

-Dennis Schroder scored 23 points, Paul Millsap added 14 and the Atlanta Hawks held back a late scare to beat the Chicago Bulls 102-93 on Friday night.
+Dennis Schroder scored 24 points, Paul Millsap added 21 and the Atlanta Hawks ended the game on a 19-4 run to beat the Chicago Bulls 119-114 on Wednesday night.

 Nick Friedell ESPN Staff Writer